-In addition, the registered persons knew about the Deprivation of Liberty Safeguards.
+In addition, the manager and registered person knew about the Deprivation of Liberty Safeguards.
 We noted that they had sought the necessary permissions from the local authority and so were only using lawful restrictions in relation to people who lived in the service.